jakobzhao/geog458/readme.md

 | Final project   | 15% |
 | Essay           | 10% |

 > The item `participation` includes your participation in the class (e.g., self-introduction, answer questions in class, etc.) and/or your response on GitHub issues (ask questions via GitHub issue, and help your classmates using the GitHub issues function).
+As well as participation in the weekly lab/discussion sections.

 ## :love_letter: Accommodations